Lepsi-dev/Oxocard-connect-examples/README.md

-#Oxocard connect examples#
+# Oxocard connect examples
 Collection of examples with oxocard connect.

-1. connect to GY-521 Gyroscope sensor with breadboard card
+## Connect to GY-521 Gyroscope sensor with breadboard card
+Simple example how to read the data from GY-521 via i2c protocol and how to handle the angle values